Age of consent in Asia: Yemen

 Any kind of sexual activity outside marriage is illegal in Yemen.
 Until recently, Yemeni law set the age of marriage at 15.
 However, that law has been eradicated.
-Now, "Yemeni law allows girl of any age to wed, but it forbids sex with them until the indefinite time they are suitable for sexual intercourse.'"
+Now, "Yemeni law allows a girl of any age to wed, but it forbids sex with them until the indefinite time they are suitable for sexual intercourse.'"
 In 1999, the minimum marriage age of fifteen for women, rarely enforced, was abolished; the onset of puberty, interpreted by ulama to be at the age of nine, was set as a requirement for consummation of marriage.

 In April 2008, the case of Nujood Ali, a 10-year-old girl who successfully obtained a divorce, sparked headlines around the world, and prompted calls to raise the legal age for marriage to 18.
 Later in 2008, the Supreme Council for Motherhood and Childhood proposed to define the minimum age for marriage at 18 years.
 The law was passed in April 2009, but dropped the following day following maneuvers by opposing parliamentarians.
 Negotiations to pass the legislation continue.